What are the Deductibles in Health Insurance - Features & Benefits

 1. Policy Premiums

 If you feel that premiums are high, copay or coinsurance can make your plan more affordable.
-It works best if you are healthy, and your claim requests in the future are likely to be fewer.
+It works best if you are healthy, and your claim requests in the future are likely to be less.

 Bottom Line